 Create a new repository in GitHub for your Mode assets

-Note: this repository should be solely dedicated to syncing with Mode.
-Non-Mode files in the Github repo will be deleted by any batch updates.
+Note: While we suggest this repository be solely dedicated to syncing with Mode, other top-level folders in the repository will not be affected.

 Install the Mode GitHub app